An Experience of Pentecost

 - a life of intense union with God, seeking to pray unceasingly, according to the Eastern Christian tradition, and faithfully practicing the Carmelite way of prayer

-- a regular sacramental life;
+- a regular sacramental life

-- celebration of the Liturgy, which unites us to the praise of Heaven;
+- celebration of the Liturgy, which unites us to the praise of Heaven

-- the practice of fervent praise and the exercise of charisms;
+- the practice of fervent praise and the exercise of charisms

-- consecration to the Virgin Mary;
+- consecration to the Virgin Mary

-Saint Seraphim of Sarov (1759-1833), one of the patron saints of the Community.
+Saint Seraphim of Sarov (1759-1833), one of the Community’s patron saints.